Skip to main content

 resp, _ := s.Do(ctx, req)

-You lose automatic cookie tracking.
-Set-Cookie response headers are now your problem to parse.
-Most scrapers should NOT go this route.
+The trade-off is automatic cookie tracking.
+Set-Cookie response headers are now the caller's responsibility to parse and persist.
+Most scrapers should stay on the default jar.

 Pattern 4: Save / LoadSession across restarts